dshieble/dshieble.github.io/_posts/2022-07-04-resilient-machine-learning.md

 We can evaluate the effectiveness of this technique by applying the same treatment to the testing dataset and evaluating the model's performance on the corrupted testing samples.

+## Closing Thoughts

+Every software system experiences incidents.
+Service outages, data pipeline delays, sudden load, and hundreds of other risks threaten uptime and damage the user experience.
+Mature development teams plan for these incidents and build software that adapts to unexpected changes in system behavior and availability.

+Unfortunately, this kind of risk mitigation is notoriously difficult in an ML system.
+Small changes to model inputs can cause large and unexpected changes to model outputs.
+Incidents that touch ML systems therefore have a larger blast radius and longer recovery times.
+This critical vulnerability has slowed the adoption of machine learning technologies in safety critical applications.

+In order for machine learning to continue to drive impact in new applications we will need to address this problem directly.
+I'm looking forward to seeing more research on the development of resilient machine learning techniques.

 <!--